aaron-jack-manning/ocaml-standard-library/README.md

 ## Disclaimer:

 This is very bespoke for my requirements, and only something I use when writing code to be read and used by myself.
 In general, I do not recommend doing something like this.
-This repository exists because it shows off how one can effectively compile an OCaml project without the standard library but still expose the few functions they may need, a task made remarkably difficult, and because my implementations of some data structures and algorithms may be useful to people new to functional programming.
+This repository exists because it shows off how one can effectively compile an OCaml project without the standard library but still expose the few functions they may need, a task made remarkably difficult by the way the compiler works, and because my implementations of some data structures and algorithms may be useful to people new to functional programming.

+Also note that I use WSL for all OCaml programming, and this is my recommendation for Windows users.
+The only software dependencies for running and debugging code in this project are the OCaml compiler and make.

 ## Modules

 This library includes the following custom modules:

-- Int (exposure of basic integer arithmetic functions)
+- Bool (for basic operations on booleans)
+- Char (for basic operations on characters)
-- Float (exposure of basic float arithmetic functions)
+- Float (for basic operations on floating point numbers)
-- Option (functions for working with the option monad)
-- Stack (functional stack data structure)
+- Int (for basic operations on integers)
 - List (functional list data structure)
 - Map (functional map implemented as a red-black tree)
+- Option (functions for working with the option monad)
 - Queue (functional queue implemented as two lists)
 - Set (functional set implemented as a red-black tree)
+- Stack (functional stack data structure)
+- String (for basic operations on strings)
 - Tree (functional generic tree type with some general functions to manipulate it)

 ## Exposure of Functions from Standard Library